 For most models of Radionics security system, Command 4 can be followed by other digits to perform diagnostic functions.
 Command 40, for instance, will display the first of up to four trouble conditions in the trouble event buffer on 6112 and related systems.
 Command 40 can then be entered 3 more times to display the remaining trouble conditions in the buffer, if there are more than one.

-Command 47 is another commonly used keypad function.
-It performs the “smoke detector reset” function on Radionics fire alarm systems and on combined burglary/fire panels with fire alarm monitoring.
+This command performs the “smoke detector reset” function on Radionics fire alarm systems and on combined burglary/fire panels with fire alarm monitoring.
 This reset momentarily drops power to the 2-wire smoke detector loop, resetting tripped smoke detectors to normal operation.

 Check the burglar alarm manuals for your specific Radionics security system and keypad for detailed use of other Command 4 functions.